riceissa/issarice.com/wiki/malaria-notes.md

 * Do non-mosquito vectors exist for malaria?
   If so why do we never hear about them?
 * What's up with the push toward mosquito extinction?

 *   Mosquitoes can't fly that far, right?
     Why can't we just create "safe zones" by draining all the swamps around cities?
+    A better-formulated version of this is given in Dowling and Yap, *Communicable diseases in Developing Countries*:

+    > On the surface, malaria looks like an easier target to control and eradicate
+    > than HIV-, TB- or cholera-type diseases.
+This is because malaria is borne by
+    > mosquitoes and should be easier to track and control than humans whose
+    > behavior is hard to predict and control and who are not subject to
+    > eradication using chemicals.

 * So I heard the Romans used sheep to attract mosquitoes away from humans.
   Why don't we do that now?
   Can't we just make some artificial warm-bodied *thing*?